HoverBaum/guest-writer/articles/2018-09-27-securing-choo.markdown

 - delete the assets folder.
 - remove the `store/clicks.js` store.
-- Maybe do some cleanup by removing `manifest.json` and `sw.js` which are super nice files for production bbut not needed for a walktrough.
+- Maybe do some cleanup by removing `manifest.json` and `sw.js` which are super nice files for production but not needed for a walkthrough.

 Apart from a starting view and a 404 page Choo also comes bundled with [Tachyons](http://tachyons.io/) a lightweight CSS framework for layouting.
 It provides tons of classes to style and layout our application.
 You will likely find the classes provided by Tachyons to be quite intuitive. `paX` for example adds padding *X* (1-7) to an element.